 Day 9 26 March 2021

-The lettuce seedings are coming along really well and it looks like I will need to thin some out.
-I planted two many seeds in each square.
+The lettuce seedlings are coming along really well, and it looks like I will need to thin some out.
+I planted too many seeds in each square.

-Since I last took this photo above, growth on the lettuce to the right began to change they don’t look as healthy as they once did, in fact, they look as if they are dying.
-Then all of a sudden when I looked the other day, I noticed a come back on some of the leaves.
-I do know I have put too many seeds in each pot but I have slowly been pulling out the weaker ones to make room for thicker stem growth.
+Since I last took this photo above, growth on the lettuce to the right began to change.
+My seedlings don’t look as healthy as before; in fact, they appear to be dying.
+Then all of a sudden, when I looked the other day, I noticed a come back on some of the leaves.
+I know I have put too many seeds in each pot, but I have slowly been pulling out the weaker ones to make room for thicker stem growth.

 In comparison to the AeroGarden, Mr Fothergills HydroGarden seeds did germinate much faster compared to the herbs I grew.
 Now all I have to do is to grow lettuce in and AeroGarden.